franciscospauldingastudillo/Q-and-AI/README.md

 pip install -r requirements.txt

 Before running the model,
-Copy and paste your OpenAI user key into gpt_query().
+1) copy and paste your OpenAI user key into gpt_query().
 You can obtain this key from your OpenAI account.
-Change the path to your working directory.
+2) change the path to your working directory.

 To run the model:
 python3 ./qai.py nwords